Mulholland Dam: History

 Soon after the failure of the St. Francis Dam, a Committee of Engineers & Geologists to Assess Mulholland Dam was appointed.
 This was followed in January 1930 by the External Review Panel to evaluate the structure, convened by the State of California.
 In March 1930, the City of Los Angeles Board of Water & Power Commissioners appointed their own Board of Review for the dam.

 Although the state's panel did not recommend modification of the dam, both panels came to a similar conclusion: that the dam lacked what was at the time considered sufficient uplift relief, which might possibly lead to destabilization, and that this was unacceptable.
 A fourth panel, the Board of Engineers to evaluate Mulholland Dam, was appointed in 1931 to examine the feasibility of abandoning Mulholland Dam.
 An external Geological Report of the Suitability of Foundations followed this in late 1931, appointed by the Board of Water & Power Commissioners.
 These believed design deficiencies, made by the engineering department while planning, employed in both the Mulholland and the St. Francis Dam, were brought to light, though given little public notice in 1931.

 The decision ultimately made was to keep the Hollywood Reservoir permanently drawn down, its capacity at no more than 4000 acre.ft—the reservoir now is usually maintained at about 2800 acre.ft—and to place an enormous amount of earth, 330000 cuyd, on the dam's downstream face.
 In addition to bolstering its resistance to hydraulic uplift and earthquake forces, it also screened the dam from public view.
 This work was carried out in 1933–1934, after which the LADWP undertook a forceful program of re-vegetation on the new earth, which succeeded in screening the dam from most everyone's notice.
 More recent studies have revealed Mulholland Dam to be within the state guidelines for dam safety.

 In popular culture

-The Mulholland Dam was prominently featured in the 1974 disaster film Earthquake, where, after a catastrophic earthquake destroys Los Angeles, the dam collapses due to damaging aftershocks.
+The Mulholland Dam was prominently featured in the 1974 disaster film Earthquake, where, after a catastrophic earthquake destroys Los Angeles, and in the climax of the film, the dam collapses.
+It also appears in Roman Polanski's Chinatown.
 It is also the location of the photograph "Man on Steps, Bowl (The Thinker)" by Hiromu Kira.

 Mulholland Dam is featured in the opening scene of the 1983 film Valley Girl.
 As the scene continues, the camera pans over the Hollywood hills to a wide angle shot of the San Fernando Valley, cleverly setting up a compare and contrast theme for the rest of the movie between the San Fernando Valley culture of the eighties versus the grittier culture of Hollywood and central Los Angeles.
+It is also featured in the Season 4 opening of the TV Series 9-1-1.